Alexejhero/Menu-Item-Overrides/README.md

 ```

 > **Warning**
 > Menu Item Overrides depends on [HarmonyX](https://github.com/BepInEx/HarmonyX), and comes bundled with some precompiled dependencies.
-If you already have some of these plugins installed in your project and they are conflicting, set the `MENU_ITEM_OVERRIDES_DISABLE_DEPENDENCIES` flag in your editor settings. (you will need to manually install the missing dependencies)
+If you already have some of these plugins installed in your project and they are conflicting, set the `MENU_ITEM_OVERRIDES_DISABLE_DEPENDENCIES` flag in your editor settings. (you will need to manually install the missing dependencies, if there are any)

 ## Configuration